vseplet/vseplet/README.md

 # Hello! 👋 My name is 🔥 Vsevolod 🔥

-I have been working as a programmer for more than four years and have been studying programming for even longer.
+I have been working as a programmer for more than six years and have been studying programming for even longer.
 Over this time, I have gained extensive experience in organizing and optimizing workflows and developing projects from scratch — from SPA applications to embedded systems.

 ---